Protecting the American people from terrorist threats is the reason DHS was created, and remains our highest priority.

 The United States faces a rising danger from terrorists and rogue states seeking to use weapons of mass destruction.
 A weapon of mass destruction is a nuclear, radiological, chemical, biological, or other device that is intended to harm a large number of people.
 The Department of Homeland Security works every day to prevent terrorists and other threat actors from using these weapons to harm Americans.

-Critical infrastructure is the physical and cyber systems and assets so vital to the United States that their incapacity or destruction would have a debilitating impact on our physical or economic security or public health or safety.
+Critical infrastructure describes the physical and cyber systems and assets that are so vital to the United States that their incapacity or destruction would have a debilitating impact on our physical or economic security or public health or safety.

 DHS works to enhance the nation’s counter-IED capabilities and reduce the threat of explosive attack against critical infrastructure, the private sector, and federal, state, local, tribal, and territorial entities.